EBZebra/docs/edge/source/guide/printingGuide.md

 > In the code lines above, notice that `ebapi.js` is included first, followed by `eb.printer.js`, which is the Printer API for Enterprise Browser. **This coding is required on each HTML page whenever an individual API will be called from that page**.

 ## 2- Find a Printer
-Before your app can print, it must first discover and connect to a printer.
+Before an app can print, it must first discover and connect to a printer.
 There are a few ways to discover printers, but all use the [searchPrinters](../api/printing#msearchPrintersSTATIC) method.

 ###Finding via Bluetooth
-Printing via Bluetooth is supported for Android and Windows Mobile apps. **During Bluetooth discovery, the printer must be set to "discoverable."** The following JavaScript code looks for any Zebra printers discoverable via Bluetooth by specifying the `connectionType` and `printerType` in the `options` parameter:
+Printing via Bluetooth is supported for Android and Windows Mobile/CE apps. **During Bluetooth discovery, the printer must be set to "discoverable."** The following JavaScript code looks for any Zebra printers discoverable via Bluetooth by specifying the `connectionType` and `printerType` in the `options` parameter:

 Sample JavaScript code: